Pure braid group actions on category O modules: Braided Coxeter categories

 \subsection{The braided Coxeter category $\OCox{\Uhg,\Rmx,\qWSk{}}{\sint}$}

 Let now $\sfA$ be a symmetrisable generalised Cartan matrix, $(\h,\Pi,\Pi^\vee)$ a realisation of $\sfA$, $\g$ the corresponding \KMA and $\dgr$ its Dynkin diagram with the standard labelling \eqref{eq:gen-braid}, thus $\BDm=\Bw$.
-To simplify the exposition, we assume that $\sfA$ is of finite or affine type, and $\h$ is its minimal realisation.\footnote{For a general $\sfA$, the definition of $\g_B$ and $\Uhg_B$ requires a realisation which is {\it diagrammatic} in the sense of \cite[Sect.
-2.4]{appel-toledano-15}.}
+To simplify the exposition, we assume that $\sfA$ is of finite or affine type, and $\h$ is its minimal realisation.